will-mearns/personal-user-manual/README.md

 <details>
     <summary>Tips</summary>
 Slack will be the easiest way to reach me, as I try to clear out my notifications every day.
-Emails will be lost for a week or two at a time, so if you send something important via email, follow up with a Slack.
+Emails may be lost for a week or two, so if you send something important via email, follow up with a Slack!
 As I'm sometimes in multiple mind spaces at once, I prefer important links/discussions/etc to be in writing, but a quick Zoom call or huddle is nice for long conversations or getting alignment/walking through something.
 </details>

 ## Preferred Working Style